sanger/janitor/README.md

 This application gets deployed as a Docker image.
 The `.release-version` uses SemVer (major/minor/patch).
 Merging a pull request into *develop* or *main* creates a release with an associated Docker image.

+## Updating the Table of Contents

+Node is required to run npx:

+    npx markdown-toc -i README.md